Parrottrek Journal 2007

 of the cold weather for a brief time.
 They even helped us tear down the Monster hospitality tent this evening.
 With the extra help we were done in record time

-and we were able to have dinner and visited for a few hours after work, which is always nice.
-With them they brought some fun pictures of their property, which
+and were able to have dinner with them and visit for a few hours after work, which is always nice.
+With them, they brought some fun pictures of their property,

 Gary and Kathy help us tear down